banma12956/AcrNET/README.md

-# DeepAcr: Predicting Anti-CRISPR with Deep Learning
+# AcrNET: Predicting Anti-CRISPR with Deep Learning

 Pytorch implementation and trained model for *AcrNET: Predicting Anti-CRISPR with Deep Learning*.